meteatamel/knative-tutorial/docs/07-deploycloudrun.md

   ✓ Routing traffic...
   ✓ Setting IAM Policy...
 Done.
-Service [helloworld-csharp] revision [helloworld-csharp-b6d89666-06c1-4de3-8955-22a1f700af8a] has been deployed and is serving traffic at https://helloworld-csharp-u6zaimyeiq-uc.a.run.app
+Service [helloworld] revision [helloworld-b6d89666-06c1-4de3-8955-22a1f700af8a] has been deployed and is serving traffic at https://helloworld-u6zaimzeiq-uc.a.run.app
 ```
 This creates a Cloud Run service and a revision for the current configuration.
 In the end, you get a url that you can browse to.